tamersp25/docs/docs/engines/engine-standards.md

 Required data structures are data fields that are expected in every transcription output.
 This is what is returned from the engine.

-Optional data structures are JSON data components that describe additional feature elements around transcription.
+Optional data structures are JSON data components that describe additional feature elements around object recognition.
 These data component structures are be interchangeable as defined by the component data format.

 Engines may output one or multiple output payloads.